ANIFASUMBA/Another-trial/README.md

 # Another-trial
-It is a java program
+It is a java program  to Compute Area of a rectangle.